 But after proving its model, Sewell has a long-term ambition of shaking up the industry by changing the way people buy insurance across multiple lines.

-“We see honcho taking on the role of ‘matchmaker’ between customers and insurers or brokers, initially for car insurance, but with a view to offer the service across a range of other insurance products and markets later this year,” he said.
+In a previous discussion with NS Insurance, he said: “We see honcho taking on the role of ‘matchmaker’ between customers and insurers or brokers, initially for car insurance, but with a view to offer the service across a range of other insurance products and markets.

 “We’re also very much championing consumers’ interests with absolute clarity and transparency in all that we do.
 It’s going to be the way forward and price comparison websites are going to feel us hot on their heels.”